NotEvanH/NotEvanH/README.md

-# Hi there 👋
+# Hallo 👋
-## Contrary to what my GitHub username claims, my name is actually Evan H. I am an ethernet enthusiast, however my computer is current connected via WiFi.
-I also enjoy web development.
+### Contrary to what my GitHub username claims, my name is actually Evan H. I like making websites, but I prefer breaking websites, so I do cybersecurity stuff..

 # About Me:
 🔭 I am currently working on: